CristianBuca/MS2_MyCrypto/README.md

 8. As a regular user, I want the ability to edit previous portfolio entries.
 9. As a regular user, I want to test the previously acquired knowledge.

+**Site Owner:**

+10. As a site owner, I want the knowledge quiz to be versatile and easy to update.
+11. As a site owner, I want to provide the user a way to get in contact.
+12. As a site owner, I want to showcase my social media.